yuvan11/yuvan11/README.md

 I'm a graduated student holding a bachelor degree in Information Technology 🎓 from SJIT 🏛.
-I am full-stack developer but love to work in back-end development and also love to contribute open-source🎯.
+I am full-stack developer and also love to contribute open-source🎯.
 I'm a passionate learner and developer who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yuvan11&label=Profile%20views&color=0e75b6&style=flat" alt="yuvan11" /> </p>